-Mayor Hooker said the City Administration and Mayor Hooker said the Common Council are extremely disappointed in the decision made by the Indiana Supreme Court concerning the 1962 annexation case.
+Mayor Hooker said the City Administration and MESSAGES FROM MAYOR the members of the Common Council are extremely disappointed in the decision made by the Indiana Supreme Court concerning the 1962 annexation case.
 The decision to uphold the lower court decision demonstrates that the courts do not recognize the fact that Bloomington is an urban area and Indiana is an urban state.